-On 10th to 12th September 2018, we will be exhibiting at Glee Birmingham 2018.
+On 10th to 12th September 2018, we will be exhibiting at Glee Birmingham 2018 and providing top tips on Garden Centre Restaurant and Cafe design.
 Glee 18 is the UK’s largest outdoor trade and garden show aimed at the hundreds of multiple and independent Garden Centre’s across the UK.

 Gone are the days when garden centres were just a stop off point to pick up a few plants, today’s customers visit garden centres for the experience, a day out, and food and drink has become a big part of that experience.

 Therefore, getting your café or restaurant right has become just as crucial as sourcing new and exciting products that will keep the customers coming back for more!
 With restaurants, cafes and grab and go food outlets on the high street booming, one of the key challenges for garden centres is to provide an appealing offer which is comparable to the competition on the high street.